k0nserv/strict.js/README.md

 Experiments with strictly typed javascript.

-Strict.js is a small experiment trying to achive some strictness in javascript function and object definitions.
+Strict.js is a small experiment trying to achieve some strictness in javascript function and object definitions.

 ##Example
 `example.js` can be ran both via node.js or in the browser through the file `example.html`.